giantswarm/cert-operator/examples/local/README.md

 The operator needs a connection to Vault (currently v0.6.4 is supported) and to the Kubernetes API.
 For development running Vault in dev mode is fine.

 Steps below are optional.
-It's OK to use different Vault instance accessible from the operator pod.
+It's OK to use a different Vault instance accessible from the operator pod.
 Remember to set `VAULT_HOST` during templates preparation accordingly.